ShubhamPatilsd/vslackstatus/README.md

 ## Requirements

-1. You need an emoji in your Slack workspace called `:vsc:` with the VSCode icon for the status to work.
+1. You need an emoji in your Slack workspace called `:vsc:` with the VSCode icon for the status to work if you want this to work out of the box.
+You can configure the specific code you want in the settings.

 2. You need a Slack User Token and a Signing Secret.